macmandr197/k8s-homelab/README.md

 peer remote-as 65512

+all services will be advertised via BGP unless explicitly labeled with: cilium-lb-no-advertise=true

-required credentials needed to apply
+required credentials needed to apply for terraform

 Backblaze key for S2 backend
 Promox API key for API functions